-If you think you or your child may be suffering from an RTI, or have been experiencing extended coughing, wheezing or other breathing problems, speak to a doctor today.See a Doctor About Your RTI
+If you think you may be suffering from an RTI, or have been experiencing extended coughing, wheezing or other breathing problems, speak to a doctor today.See a Doctor About Your RTI

 Respiratory tract infections are split into two groups, depending on the area they affect:

 These are infections of the airways and lungs and include:

 Lower RTIs typically involve a tight feeling in the chest, breathlessness, an increased rate of breathing, wheezing and coughing - sometimes with mucus being coughed up.

 This type of RTI affects your sinuses, throat and nose and includes:

 Symptoms usually involve headaches, a runny and/or blocked nose, sneezing, a sore throat, muscle aches and coughing.Talk to a Doctor About Respiratory Tract Infections

 Since RTIs can be caused by viruses or bacteria and have many similar symptoms, it can be very hard to know what kind you’ve got.

 Our doctors can discuss your symptoms, diagnose what type of RTI you have and prescribe the necessary medication to help you get better.